CDCgov/prime-simplereport/README.md

 - it uses vanilla javascript
 - component state and lifecycles are managed by React hooks
 - global state is managed by Redux and uses selectors.
 Most things are in global state
+  - global state is flatten as much as possible.
+This helps with minimizing diffs and is recommended in the docs, tho sometimes this requires passing more keys around to get what you want.
-- directory strucuture follows the "duck" pattern (most everything for a feature/domain is under one directory)
+- directory strucuture follows the "duck" pattern (most everything for a feature/domain is under one directory).
+See [this](https://www.pluralsight.com/guides/how-to-organize-your-react-+-redux-codebase)
   - domains include: User, Patient, Organization, TestResult, Device
 - conventions mostly follow [https://redux.js.org/style-guide/style-guide](redux conventions)
-- container component paradigm is used often (one component handles data, another deals solely with presentation logic)
+- container component paradigm is used often (one component handles data, another deals solely with presentation logic).
+TODO: might get rid of this
 - custom mapping functions exist to transform data from the backend to the frontend, and vice versa

 Things to be aware of: